We’re committed to making our website equally accessible to all users

 We aim to make our website compliant with W3C’s web content accessibility guidelines to AA level.

-Our site is coded so you can easily change the appearance of text, fonts or background colours.
+Our site has been developed in a way that allows you to easily change the appearance of text, fonts or background colours.
 For information about customising your browser, see the BBC’s My web my way pages.

 If you have any questions about our website, please email email@example.com